 SELECT AVG (Column/Field) AS (New Field) FROM (Table)

-The next section will run through some examples of SQL AVG in real world scenarios with suggested code as examples.
-All the examples will use the table below for reference and values.
+The next section will run through some examples of SQL AVG in real-world scenarios with suggested code as examples.
+All the examples will use the table we will get to below for reference and values.

 SELECT AVG(Price) AS PriceAverage FROM Products;

 Here is the result of that query.
 The average price for a product that the company sells is $18.56.

 Explanation: In this example, the AVG function calculates the average of the Price column in the table, Products, using the alias PriceAverage, which we assign with the AS keyword.